Dream Symbols Dictionary

 Rain can symbolize purification, renewal, or sadness.
 A gentle rain suggests healing, while a storm indicates intense emotions.

 Ask yourself: Do I need to let my emotions flow?
-What renewal is possible?

 S Symbols starting with S